26 grams of carbohydrate: Count on the quality carbs in potatoes for optimal mental and physical performance.² ³

-620 Milligrams of Potassium: With more potassium than a medium-size banana, potatoes are perfect for aiding muscle, cardiovascular and nervous system function during long endurance events.
+620 Milligrams of Potassium: Potatoes have more potassium than a medium-size banana and are perfect for aiding muscle, cardiovascular and nervous system function during long endurance events.

 110 Calories for Energy: Easily digestible and more energy dense than any other popular vegetable, potatoes are a good choice to fuel the demands of racing a triathlon.

 This portable powerhouse snack is simple to prepare and packs a punch with bright flavors, herbs and spices.
 There are unlimited variations to keep you fueled throughout your workout day after day.Get the Recipe

 This cheesy potato sheet pan recipe is perfect for meal prep and a great way to fuel your tired muscles after a workout!Get the Recipe

 Eggs are nestled in a delicious hash of roasted potatoes, bell peppers, ham and red onion, all baked on a sheet pan for easy clean up in this breakfast dish.
 With 35 grams of carbohydrate and 25 grams of protein per serving, this is a great recovery meal after a morning workout.Get the Recipe